tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 ---
 <p style="text-align: justify">
   Last week I took the final exam to acquire the <a href="http://www.microsoft.com/learning/en/us/mcse-sql-business-intelligence.aspx#fbid=EmSJ9xHTLm0">MCSE – Business Intelligence</a> certification.
 This blog post describes my preparation for all of the exams.
-It is not a strict guideline of course, it’s just what suited best for me.
+It is not a strict guideline of course, it's just what suited best for me.
 </p>

 <p style="text-align: justify">